-Why do I need to have travel insurance when I am travelling outside of the UK?
+Why do I need to have travel insurance?

 When do I need to pay for my trip and how?

 When you book your trip you will need to pay a deposit to secure your place.
-For a UK trip this is currently £150, for a European trip £350 and for any trip with an individual cost over £2000 a deposit of £500 will be required.
+The deposit and balance payments can be found on the trip page.
 You can pay your deposit and balance payment by credit/debit card, bank transfer or cheque.
-There is a charge of 3% for all payments made by credit card, however there is no charge for any other payment method.
+There is a charge of 3% for all payments made by credit card, however there is no charge for any other payment methods.
 Balance payments are due 10 weeks before the trip departs.
 If you book your trip with less than 10 weeks before the trip departs you will be required to pay the full amount on booking.

 On the 3 Peaks, which routes will we take up the mountains?

-For Scafell Pike you will start at Wasdale Head, ascend via Hollow Stones and Lingmell Col to summit and return the same way.
+For Scafell Pike you will start at Wasdale Head (GR183075), ascend via Hollow Stones and Lingmell Col to summit and return the same way.

-For Snowdon you will start at Pen Y Pass - ascend via the PYG or Miners tracks to summit and return by either of the two.
+For Snowdon you will start at Pen Y Pass (GR648555) and ascend via the Pyg or Miners tracks (depending on conditions) to summit and return by either of the two.